Balm Bench

 Overview

 In a finished formula, Bulgarian lavender is mostly a scent tool.
 It brings a clean herbal-floral tone that can take the edge off smoke, leather, woods, and heavier resin notes.
-Think of it as profile control: it softens the opening and keeps darker accords from reading muddy or closed-in.
+Use it when a blend needs a softer opening or a cleaner edge: it softens the opening and keeps darker notes from feeling muddy or closed-in.

 For beard oils and softer balms, it can make the blend smell more polished and less dense without turning it sharp or minty.
 In firmer wax blends, it helps open the jar aroma and first application, especially when tobacco, cedar, or patchouli need a quieter, cleaner edge.